Married Filing Jointly vs. Separately: A Tax Preparer Filing Guide

 Your married clients have a choice when it comes to filing their taxes.
 They can either file as:

 Whether they wed on January 1st, December 31st, or anytime between, newlyweds (and anyone legally married) are eligible for several tax breaks if they file their taxes jointly.
 Some married taxpayers, however, may choose to file separately for personal or professional reasons.
-This blog will cover the documents needed, eligibility requirements, and the advantages of different filing options, helping tax preparers assist their clients in selecting a filing status.
+This article will cover the documents needed, eligibility requirements, and the advantages of different filing options, helping tax preparers assist their clients in selecting a filing status.

 When should married clients file jointly or separately?